PRL-PRG/evalr-experiment/README.md

 the artifact should work on any number of CRAN packages, so feel free to experiment as you find fit.

+This document is available in HTML and PDF.
+The HTML is preferred as it contains visible links for the individual results (figures and tables).

 ## Getting started guide

 In this section, we will go through the steps of getting the artifact up and running.